syatsuzuka/UP-CodeAnalyzer/README.md

 https://activities.uipath.com/docs/creating-a-custom-activity

+## How to Run

+Step.1) Open the attached Workflow file with UiPath Studio

+Step.2) Install created NuGet package

+Step.3) Run Main.xaml.
+Then you should be able to find report files in "Output" folder

 ## Activities

 * ReadXAML: Read XAML file specified in "InputFile" and output XDocument
 * AnalyzeXAML: Analyze XAML Data (XDocument) and output Structure Info (XDocument), Issue List (DataTable), and Statistic List (DataTable).